bikle/rluck/12hp2010_1108/readme.txt

 The most money gained on 1 execution of the trade has been  199 pips.

-Usually gains are within 82 pips of the 17 pip average.
+Normally, gains are within 82 pips of the 17 pip average.

 Another aspect of the trade I like is that it matches my sentiment.